-So fast-forwarding to now, having recently started my journey in hospitality and particularly the coffee scene, I jumped at the opportunity when it arose to take forward a project that involved crafting cold brew coffee and also to develop its own labelling.
-I instantly started thinking about the branding and from what inspiration I would draw from.
-Obviously, I went for the amazing gift we have as humans, to communicate with speech, as the inspiration.
-Any language of course, is just as amazing as the next but it just so happens that we live in an English speaking country.
-At least, for the most part that is.
+So fast-forwarding to now, having recently started my journey in hospitality and particularly the coffee scene, I jumped at the opportunity when it arose to take forward a project that involved crafting cold brew coffee and also develop its own labelling.
+I instantly started thinking about the branding and what inspiration I would draw from.
+Obviously, I went for the amazing gift we have as humans, to communicate with speech, as my inspiration.
+Any language, of course, is just as amazing as the next but it just so happens that we live in an English speaking country.
+At least, for the most part, that is.

 A Cold Brew for Yea-Sayers